lightly-ai/lightly/docs/source/docker/overview.rst

 With the introduction of our on-premise solution, you can **process larger datasets completely on your end without data leaving your infrastructure**.
 We worked hard to make this happen and are very proud to present you with the following specs:

-* :ref:`ref-docker-active-learning` using Lightly Docker
+* :ref:`ref-docker-active-learning` using Lightly Worker

 * See your docker runs live in the Lightly Platform (see :ref:`ref-docker-runs`)

-* Lightly Docker has built-in pretagging models (see :ref:`ref-docker-pretagging`)
+* Lightly Worker has built-in pretagging models (see :ref:`ref-docker-pretagging`)

   * Use this feature to pre-label your dataset or to only select images which contain certain objects